I am a professor in the Department of Economics at the College of Charleston,

 interest is on the economic and social impacts of gambling,

 particularly casino gambling.
 I'm regarded as one of the top

 experts in the world on this issue, which I've been studying

-more than 40 articles and book chapters on
+have published two books and more than 50 articles and book chapters on

-journals that publish gambling research.
+journals that publish gambling research, click here.